pjfl/p5-html-statetable/README.md

 - prepared\_resultset

     A required lazy `ResultSet` built from the `resultset` attribute.
 The builder method is `build_prepared_resultset`.
-The prepared resultset restricts the row retrieved from the database to those requested by the `Searchable` and `Filterable` table roles
+The prepared resultset restricts the rows retrieved from the database to those requested by the `Searchable` and `Filterable` table roles

 - has\_prepared\_resultset